FERRY + HOTEL

-The commercial part of St Malo’s old town is crammed wall to wall with eager shopkeepers on the sell.
+Once you disembark off your ferry to St Malo, you'll notice the commercial part of the old town is crammed wall to wall with eager shopkeepers on the sell.

 Just a short drive or train ride away, there is the chic shopping district of Brittany’s capital city Rennes to explore.
 But for any serious shopper keen to get going, the Centre Commercial La Madeleine-Carrefour on the outskirts of St Malo is a convenient first port of call.
 Not far from the city’s aquarium, this buzzing retail complex is open six days a week (closed Sundays), and features a hypermarket and more than 50 smaller ‘boutiques’ and restaurants, with Yves Rocher, Etam, Sephora and Swarovski among the many big brand names on show.